search icon

 • The cost of reinstatement

-• Whether you would like to continue operating that business
+• Whether the owner would like to continue operating that business

-• Whether someone else has taken your business’s name
+• Whether someone else has taken the business’s name

 • How much time has passed since the last annual report was due

-• Whether you would like to form a new business legal entity instead
+• Whether the owner would like to form a new business legal entity instead

-One of the reinstatement disadvantages is the penalty the government charges you to apply for reinstatement.
-You may be responsible for paying the standard annual report fee plus a late or filing fee.
+One of the disadvantages of reinstatement is the penalty the government charges to apply for reinstatement.
+A business owner may be responsible for paying the standard annual report fee plus a late or filing fee.

-When a business dissolves, it does not exist anymore, legally speaking.
-Depending on the laws in your state, this could mean that another business may take your business’s name.
-Before applying for reinstatement, check to make sure that your business’s name is still available.
+When a business voluntarily dissolves, it does not exist anymore, legally speaking.
+Depending on the laws in the state, this could mean that another business may take the business’s name.
+Before applying for reinstatement, it’s wise for a business owner to check that their business’s name is still available.

 Other Names for Reinstatement

 Wondering what other terms are included in the definition of reinstatement?
-Reinstatement examples include re-establishing, re-forming, reincorporating, and reorganizing your small business.
+Reinstatement examples include re-establishing, re-forming, reincorporating, and reorganizing a small business.

 Summary